 Repair transverse or diagonally cracked PCC pavement with a full depth repair according to Item 255 and applicable standard construction drawings.
 Repair cracks by replacing the pavement the full width between longitudinal joints, perpendicular to the centerline and at least 6 feet (1.8 m) longitudinally.
 Install smooth dowel bars at the interface between the original pavement and the replaced pavement section.
 Locate and size the repairs to ensure that the repair limits are at least 7 feet (2.1 m) away from any transverse joint.

-Repair longitudinal cracks within 15 inches (380 mm) of a longitudinal joint by routing and sealing the crack according to Item 423.
-For longitudinal cracks, repair the same as for transverse or diagonal cracks stated above.
+Repair longitudinal cracks within 15 inches (380 mm) of a tied longitudinal joint by routing and sealing the crack according to Item 423.
+For other longitudinal cracks, repair the same as for transverse or diagonal cracks stated above.

-Repair spalled pavement with Item 256 Bonded atching of Portland ement oncrete avement.
+Repair spalled pavement with Item 256 Bonded Patching of Portland Cement Concrete Pavement.

 Repair cement balls or mudballs by coring out the area, full depth, with a diamond core bit and replacing the removed concrete with the same concrete as in the pavement.
 Remove and replace any pavement panel with 5 or more cement balls or mudballs.
 Locate the limits of the repair along the longitudinal joints and at least 1-foot (0.3 m) past the transverse joints to remove any existing dowel bars.
 Install smooth dowel bars at the transverse limits of the repairs.
 Install Type D (Drilled Tied Longitudinal) Joint along the longitudinal limits.